Publish

 Choosing a publishing platform

-There’s no one-size-fits all answer when it comes to where to publish - it depends on your goals and what feels right for you.
+There’s no one-size-fits all when it comes to where to publish - it depends on your goals and what feels right for you.
 Here’s a quick look at some popular options:

 LinkedIn – Posting articles or sharing links here can connect you with a professional network already familiar with your work.
 For example, some writers create a dedicated section on their LinkedIn profile to showcase their writing, making it easy for followers to engage with their content.